akamai/AkamaiOPEN-edgegrid-ruby/examples/README.md

 To run any of the files:

-1. Append the path to your `.edgerc`.
+1. Specify the location of your `.edgerc`.
 The default is set to the home directory.
 2. Provide the section header for the set of credentials you'd like to use.
 The default is `default`.
+3. For update and delete operations, replace the dummy `credentialId` with your valid `credentialId`.
-3. Open a Terminal or shell instance and run the .rb file.
+4. Open a Terminal or shell instance and run the .rb file.

     ```
     $ ruby </examples/<file-name>.rb